-The Gates of Eden is a girl’s coming-of-age story grounded in three of the most tragic and colorful years in the history of the American West.
-Between 1856 and 1858, several hundred impoverished Mormon immigrants perished on the handcart trail.
-Many arrived in Utah to a fiery Mormon Reformation, with its teaching that plural marriage is a requirement for entry into the Mormon heaven.
+The Gates of Eden is a girl’s coming-of-age story grounded in three of the most complicated, heartbreaking and colorful years in the history of the American West.
+Between 1856 and 1858, several hundred impoverished immigrants, converts to The Church of Jesus Christ of Latter-day Saints, perished on the handcart trail.
+Many arrived in Utah to a fiery Mormon Reformation, with its teaching that plural marriage is a requirement for entry into heaven.

 CHARACTERS AND EVENTS